-By giving your employees a vacation of their choice, with their choice of activities included, you are making sure they stay with the company, hopefully for the next 5 years.
+By giving your employees a vacation of their choice, with their choice of activities included, you are making sure they stay with the company, maybe for the next 5 years.

 And the next spot to visit on their bucket list.

-According to a relatively recent study, 76% of Millennials would prefer working for a company that was socially responsible – they'd even be willing to take a pay cut to do so.
+According to a recent study, 76% of Millennials would prefer working for a company that was socially responsible – they are even willing to take a pay cut to do so.

 To go “green,” consider:

-- Assembling a fleet of eco-friendly vehicles (hybrid/electric cars and buses, scooters etc.).
+- Assembling a fleet of eco-friendly vehicles (hybrid/electric cars and buses, scooters)

-- Gradually transitioning to the use of solar energy.
+- Transitioning to the use of solar energy

 A fleet of environment-friendly vehicles, dedicated to employee commuting services will portray your as socially conscious.